Skip to main content

 Thromboembolism

 Myeloma is a cancer that can put patients at risk of blood clots.
 In addition, some drugs used to treat myeloma further increase that risk.
-Patients are given blood thinners.
-It may be as simple as aspirin or a full anticoagulation drug regimen.
-The patient should discuss this with their myeloma doctor and be aware of the signs and symptoms of blood clots, especially if experiencing a solitary swollen leg.
+Your doctor may direct you to take aspirin or may prescribe an anticoagulation (blood-thinning) medication.
+Ask your myeloma doctor if you are at risk of blood clots and about the signs and symptoms you should promptly report (e.g., a solitary swollen leg).

 Gastrointestinal side effects